ootidea/ts-tagged-union/README.md

 # ts-tagged-union

-This is a TypeScript library for _tagged unions_, also known as _discriminated unions_.
+`ts-tagged-union` is a TypeScript library for _tagged unions_, also known as _discriminated unions_.
 It offers the following helper functions for any tagged unions:
 1. Data constructors
 2. Pattern matching function